-Heavens, 65 A.3d at 1077.
+Heavens at 1077.

 The RTKL provides that records of an agency relating to or resulting in a criminal investigation may be withheld as exempt.
-65 P.S. §67.708(b).
+65 P.S. § 67.708(b).
 The Respondent bears the burden of proving, by a preponderance of the evidence, that the documents requested are exempt from public access.
-65 P.S. §67.708(a)(1).
+65 P.S. § 67.708(a)(1).
 A criminal investigative record is anything that contains information assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident or an allegation of criminal wrongdoing.
-18 Pa.
-C.S.A. §9102.
+18 Pa.C.S.A. § 9102.
 Whether an arrest has occurred or whether a criminal investigation is ongoing or closed, are not relevant factors in determining if something is a criminal investigative record.
 Criminal investigative records remain exempt from disclosure under the RTKL even after the investigation is completed.
 There is sufficient evidence to support the determination that the documents requested are criminal investigative records and exempt from disclosure.

-The release of the requested documents also violates CHRIA, which prohibits "investigative information" "assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident" from disclosure.
-18 Pa.
-C.S.A. §9102; see also Pennsylvania State Police v.
+Records of a local agency are presumed "public" unless the record: (1) is exempt under 65 P.S. § 67.708(b); (2) is protected by privilege; or (3) is exempt from disclosure under any other Federal or State law or regulation or judicial order or decree.
+65 P.S. § 67.305.
+"Nothing in this act shall supersede or modify the public or nonpublic nature of a record or document established in Federal or State law, regulation or judicial order or decree."
+65 P.S. § 67.306.
+The release of the requested documents also violates CHRIA.
+CHRIA prohibits "investigative information" "assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident" from disclosure.
+18 Pa.C.S.A. § 9102.
+Pennsylvania State Police v.
 Kim, 150 A.3d 155, 160 (Pa.Cmwlth.
 2016).